Nek5000/NekDoc/source/problem_setup/boundary_conditions.rst

 product :math:`h_{rad}` and the difference between the fourth power of the environmental temperature :math:`T_{\infty}` and the fourth power of the surface temperature.

+The boundary conditions for the passive scalar fields are analogous to those used for the temperature field.
+Thus, the temperature boundary condition menu will reappear for each passive scalar field so that the user can specify an independent set of boundary conditions for each passive scalar field.

 .. _tab:BCt: